Bill Barrot: Football

-In 1972 Barrot played for VFA side Oakleigh which had endured a lean time for more than a decade.
-Barrot's impact, both on and off the field, was immediate and pronounced, and the Devils won the first division grand final.
+In 1972, Barrot played for VFA side Oakleigh, which had endured a lean time for more than a decade.
+Barrot's impact, both on and off the field, was immediate and pronounced, and the Devils won the first-division grand final.

 Moving to Adelaide, Barrot was appointed as captain-coach of SANFL club West Torrens.
-After running seventh in 1973 the Eagles endured a horror start to the 1974 season which ultimately precipitated Barrot's departure, in somewhat acrimonious circumstances, midway through the year.
+After running seventh in 1973, the Eagles endured a horror start to the 1974 season which ultimately precipitated Barrot's departure, in somewhat acrimonious circumstances, midway through the year.
+However, it was during this 1.5-year stint at West Torrens that Barrot would be remembered for his 87-metre torpedo punt goal.

 He finished his career back at Oakleigh, where he took over as coach.

+Barrot coached Frankston FC in the VFA, under his former teammate at Richmond FC, Mike Patterson.
+He coached Frankston reserves to a drawn Grand Final against Preston.

-Years later whilst playing in a Richmond legends game, Barrot suffered a heart attack and almost died on the field.
+Years later, whilst playing in a Richmond legends game, Barrot suffered a heart attack and almost died on the field.

 Death

 Barrot died on 29 November 2016 aged 72.